 No interest.
 Since this is a charge card, you need to pay in full every month, thus there is no need to pay any interest.

 Earn 3 Membership Rewards® points for every $1 spent on flights booked with airlines when you pay with your card.
 Make sure to book directly with passenger airlines in order to earn these 3 points per dollar.
-Earn 2 Membership Rewards® points on every $1 spent on groceries at U.S. stand-alone supermarkets and at U.S. stand-alone gas stations.
-Note that points will only be earned on purchases from U.S. stand-alone supermarkets and U.S. stand-alone gas stations.
+Earn 2 Membership Rewards® points on every $1 spent at US restaurants, US gas stations and US supermarkets.
 Earn 1 Membership Rewards® point for every $1 when making other eligible purchases.
 With the American Express Gold Card, you only earn 1 point for every $1 spent on all purchases.
+Terms and limitations apply.

-Redeem your points for a wide variety of rewards ranging from gift cards, merchandise to entertainment, dining or travel-related rewards such as air tickets.
-You can even transfer your points to over 20 frequent traveler programs if you have one.
+Redeem your points for a wide variety of rewards with the Membership Rewards® program from over 500 leading brands ranging from gift cards, merchandise to entertainment and travel.
+You can even transfer your points to a selection of frequent traveler programs.
 If you prefer to redeem for airfare, you can use Pay with Points at American Express Travel.

 You won't accumulate debt or have to pay high interest rates and fees because since this is a charge card, you will have to pay off the balance in full each month.